Ohio Department of Health

 The Ohio Flex Program collaborates with the quality improvement organization (QIO) for Ohio, Health Services Advisory Group, Inc., to improve patient safety in critical access hospitals (CAHs) and the community by ensuring all health care providers and eligible patient populations receive their influenza vaccinations.

-Ohio Flex seeks to improve the transitions of care with emergency department transfer communication (EDTC) from the CAHs to other health care settings in order to improve patient outcomes and increase the percentage of CAHs reporting EDTC measures.
+The Ohio Flex Program seeks to improve the transitions of care with emergency department transfer communication (EDTC) from the CAHs to other health care settings in order to improve patient outcomes and increase the percentage of CAHs reporting EDTC measures.

-Ohio Flex continues to maintain and support the Flex Quality, Financial and Operational Improvement Network (Flex QI Network) with the use of a consultant for quality improvement services and training for CAHs.
-The Flex QI Network has existed since 2004 and is supported by subcontractors in benchmarking, web-based reporting and quality measures improvement, technical assistance and training.
+The Ohio Flex Program continues to maintain and support the Flex Quality, Financial and Operational Improvement Network (Flex QI Network) with the use of a consultant for quality improvement services and training for CAHs.
+The Flex QI Network has existed since 2004 and is supported by subcontractors in benchmarking, web-based reporting, and quality measures improvement, technical assistance, and training.

 The Ohio Flex Program is focused on the following financial and operational improvement projects:

 - Conducting a financial and operational assessment with use of a consultant